greenjoe/lambdaFromString/README.md

 ```
 (You can visit [tests directory](https://github.com/greenjoe/lambdaFromString/tree/master/src/test/java/pl/joegreen/lambdaFromString) to see additional examples.)

 By default only java.util.function.* is imported by the class, as it is needed by the library itself.
 If you would like to import additional classes, you can specify imports in the configuration, as shown below.
-Please note that only Java standard library classes are available on the compilation classpath in the current version of library, so you cannot import your own classes.
+Please note that classes used in a lambda need to be available on the classpath used by the library.
+It can be configured, by default the java.class.path system property is used (it should work fine in most cases).

-Imports can be passed as `Class<?>` instances or strings (string form is the only way to use * wildcard).
+Imports can be passed as `Class<?>` instances or strings (string form is the only way to use wildcards).
 Static imports are also supported and can be passed as strings.

 ```java
 LambdaFactory factory = LambdaFactory.get(